mosaaleb/devium/README.md

 - Accepting friend requests.
 - Remove friends.
 - Add posts.
-- Add comment to posts.
+- Add comments to posts.
 - Add likes to either posts or comments.
-- Having newsfeed page based on the friends list.
+- Having a newsfeed page based on the friends' list.
-- Ability to login with facebook.
+- Ability to login with Facebook.
 - Edit setting and profile information.
 - Adding hashtags.
 - Notification system.